Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/way-of-the-sands.md

 Starting at 11th level, when a creature misses you with a melee attack, you can take your reaction to make an Unarmed Strike or melee weapon attack with a Scimitar against the attacker.

 # Deep Cuts
-Starting at 17th level, whenever you deal slashing damage to a creature, you deal additional damage equal to your Wisdom modifier.
+Starting at 17th level, whenever you deal slashing damage to a creature, you deal additional damage equal to your Wisdom modifier (minimum of 1).

 [:classes/monk/sands:]